 • Max Melton allowed a reception at 10 or more yards downfield once every 17.1 coverage snaps, ranked 80th out of 80 qualified outside cornerbacks.

-4. Tennessee Titans, Top Draft Pick Prediction: David Bailey, EDGE, Texas Tech
+4. Tennessee Titans, Top Draft Pick Prediction: Jeremiyah Love, RB, Notre Dame

 Best Draft Targets for the Titans with the 4th pick:

-• David Bailey or Rueben Bain: Assuming Arvell Reese is gone, the Titans likely turn their attention to the next best edge rusher on the board, possibly having to settle for the last available of these three.
+• David Bailey or Rueben Bain: If Arvell Reese is gone, the Titans might turn their attention to the next best edge rusher on the board.
+Bailey has a higher ceiling and would likely be preferred to Bain.

-• Francis Mauigoa or Spencer Fano: The Titans signed left tackle Dan Moore Jr. last offseason and drafted JC Latham in the first round in 2024.
-So there’s already a lot invested in the tackle position, though pass protection was an issue, and there’s a chance Tennessee invests in the offensive line upgrade now, with a plan to cut ties with Moore after the 2026 season.
+• Francis Mauigoa or Spencer Fano: The Titans signed left tackle Dan Moore Jr. last offseason and drafted JC Latham in the first round in 2024, so there’s already a lot invested in the tackle position.
+Pass protection was an issue, though, and there’s a chance Tennessee invests in the offensive line upgrade now, with a plan to cut ties with Moore after the 2026 season.

-• Wide Receiver: Adding another weapon for Cam Ward makes sense, but it would feel like a bit of a reach to select Carnell Tate, Jordyn Tyson, or Makai Lemon this early.
-The best way to add a pass catcher might be to find a trade partner, moving down a few picks before adding one of those three receivers or even tight end Kenyon Sadiq.
+• Wide Receiver: Adding another weapon for Cam Ward makes sense, but it might feel like a bit of a reach to select Carnell Tate, Jordyn Tyson, or Makai Lemon this early.
+The best way to add a pass catcher might be to find a trade partner and move down a few picks before selecting one of those three receivers or even tight end Kenyon Sadiq.

 Who Calls the Shots in Titans Draft Room?